Pick your city break destination

 Tucked in-between Edinburgh and Glasgow, Stirling has seen its fair share of battles - so it's the perfect place to discover the history of the country at Stirling Castle, the National Wallace Monument and the Battle of Bannockburn visitor centre.
 It's also a great base for exploring Loch Lomond & The Trossachs National Park.

 An hour north of the central cities, Perth is known as the Fair City - thanks to its stunning setting on the banks of the River Tay, with looming hills all around.
 Explore the shops, galleries and cafés before taking advantage of the location - its on the doorstep of Highland Perthshire, home to Royal palaces, adventure sports and beautiful landscapes.
+Why not explore some of Perth's top-rated hidden gems to learn more about the city?

 It might be our most northerly city, but Inverness is still just 3-4 hours from Edinburgh and Glasgow.
 Plus, it's the Highland capital - so not only can you enjoy city culture but you can also easily visit Loch Ness, drive the North Coast 500, or watch for dolphins rising from the waters of the Moray Firth.